Wills and the genealogist

 – Inquisitions post mortem (legal enquiries into the death, estate and heir of the deceased if they held royal property or tenancies; such enquiries were held whether or not the deceased left a will)

-– Inventories (lists of the deceased’s property, usually compiled by the executors or by someone appointed in the will)
+– Inventories (lists of the deceased’s property, usually compiled by the executors or by someone appointed in the will).

 Top